If you have failed to maintain your F-1 status, you have two options in order to get your status back:

 Frequently Asked Questions

 What should I do if I am out of status?

 If you believe that you have lost your status, you should come to the SEVIS Compliance Office to speak with an advisor immediately.

 Can I go to Canada or Mexico in order to re-enter the U.S. in F-1 status?

 Yes, it is possible in some cases.
-Please come to the SEVIS Compliance Office to discuss your situation with an advisor.
+Please come to the ISSSO to discuss your situation with an advisor.

 How long does reinstatement take?The time period is very unpredictable, but from past experience reinstatement processing ranges from 2 months to one year.

 What if I don't apply for reinstatement and stay in the U.S.?If you don’t apply for reinstatement and don’t re-enter the U.S. in order to regain your status, your status will be illegal, possibly subject to deportation.
 In addition, you will not be eligible for any of the benefits available to F-1 students, including employment.